 This page contains software for the ZX Spectrum Next, written and shared by former Crash magazine Tech Tipster Simon N Goodwin.
-Latest update: noon on 1st April 2020, two new utilities and 20 new PROCs added.
-All the earlier programs have been updated and tested on NextZXOS 2.06A and Core 3.01.03 which are expected to be in the next official release.
+Latest update: noon on 14th April 2020, Nextramon bugfixes and support for automatically labelling 182 system variables.
+All the programs have been updated and tested on NextZXOS 2.06A and Core 3.01.03 which are expected to be in the next official release.

 The files on this page may be freely distributed on a non-commercial basis so long as the author's name Simon N Goodwin is acknowledged and a link to this page is included with any redistribution.Quick index